-Once you are using a centralized tool that can plan, track, and report to suit the needs of various teams, you can sell the use of a traditional feature like Gantt to a more forward-thinking Agile team.
+Once you’re using a centralized tool that can plan, track, and report to suit the needs of various teams, you can sell the use of a traditional feature like a Gantt chart to a more forward-thinking Agile team.

 Gantt charts are a simple, visual way to track tasks across the lifecycle of a project.
-In Agile PM, teams are doing sprints, which are basically short clusters of related tasks.
+In Agile PM, teams work in sprints—essentially short, repeatable phases typically one to four weeks long.
 A Gantt chart is a helpful way to capture and plan this work.

-Online Gantt charts let you create task dependencies, and a sprint in Agile is basically a group of tasks that are all dependent upon one another.
-Collect these items with their start-to-finish dependency, so that when you hold your daily stand-ups to review progress, you might find some tasks you’ll need to move out of that sprint or even the sprint delivery date.
+Online Gantt charts let you create task dependencies, which is helpful considering a sprint in Agile is a group of tasks that are all dependent upon one another.
+Collect these items with their start-to-finish dependency, so that when you hold your daily meetings to review progress, you might find some tasks you’ll need to move out of that sprint or even the sprint delivery date.
 When you then move those items, the dates will automatically change on the Gantt chart.

 You can also track the change requests you receive from project stakeholders.
 Add these to the Gantt chart to identify which ones you’re executing each sprint.
 Items in the backlog will drop in and out as the team moves through their sprint.

 As you complete the tasks in these sprints, you should track them and note how many hours it took to finish each.
-With an online Gantt chart, that information is clearly visible and can even be color-coded.
-As your team updates their status, the Gantt chart is also updated in real-time, so you have an accurate view of where the tasks in each sprint are at that moment.
+With a Gantt chart tool, that information is clearly visible and can even be color-coded.
+As your team updates their status, the Gantt chart is also updated in real time, so you have an accurate view of where the tasks in each sprint are at that moment.

 After you build this Gantt chart to track sprints, you can also use it to plan and organize work with your team.
 Some Gantt charts are in and of themselves a powerful collaboration tool.

-An online Gantt chart can serve as a platform where the team plans together and tracks each other’s progress throughout the sprint, noting deliverables at the task level, attaching files with comments, notes, etc.
+A Gantt chart solution can serve as a platform where the team plans together and tracks each other’s progress throughout the sprint, noting deliverables at the task level and attaching files with comments, notes, etc.

 In some cases, you can also attach tickets or issues to an individual task, so documents and URLs are available for whomever needs them.
 Pull it all together in a spreadsheet for a burn chart, or get one-click reports on your progress.